openmc-dev/openmc/docs/source/publications.rst

   Reaction Rate Kernel Density Estimators in OpenMC," *Trans.
 Am.
 Nucl.
 Soc.*, **109**, 683-686 (2013).

-- Paul K. Romano, Benoit Forget, Kord Smith, and Andrew Siegel, "On the user of tally servers in Monte Carlo simulations of light-water reactors," *Proc.
+- Paul K. Romano, Benoit Forget, Kord Smith, and Andrew Siegel, "On the use of tally servers in Monte Carlo simulations of light-water reactors," *Proc.
 Joint International Conference on Supercomputing in Nuclear Applications and Monte Carlo*, Paris, France, Oct.
 27--31 (2013).